asimlqt/php-google-spreadsheet-client/README.md

 ## Bootstrapping

-The first thing you will need to do is include the autoloader and initializing the service request factory:
+The first thing you will need to do is include the autoloader and initialize the service request factory:

 ```php
 require_once 'src/Google/Spreadsheet/Autoloader.php';